joshkitt/cloud-certification/aws/aws-csaa.md

             - 64,000 IOPS on Nitro instances
             - 32,000 IOPS on other instances
     - Throughput optimized HDD - chatty database use-case, cheaper
-    - Cold HDD - cheap
+    - __Cold HDD - cheap, good for infrequently accessed, sequential__
     - Magnetic - cheapest

+__Automatically replicated within the AZ (only with the AZ) to prevent data loss due to a failure__

+__Support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.__

+Snapshots
-Snapshots - point in time snapshot, gets stored in S3 behind the scenes (same durability)
+- Point in time snapshot, gets stored in S3 behind the scenes (same durability)
 - Run snapshots during downtime, slow time
 - __Can still use instance while taking a snapshot__
+- __Amazon Data Lifecycle Manager (Amazon DLM) - automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes__

 Encryption